microsoft/data-accelerator/CONTRIBUTING.md

  * Please see [these instructions](https://github.com/Microsoft/data-accelerator/wiki/Local-Cloud-Debugging) on how to build and debug various components of Data Accelerator.

 ## Create a change
-The development workflow, including debugging and running tests
+The development workflow, including debugging and running tests.

 ## Coding Guidelines
  * The services use .editorconfig files to maintain coding guidelines.
 See [editorconfig](Services/.editorconfig)